litestar-org/litestar/docs/usage/plugins/index.rst

 Plugins
 =======

-Starlite supports extension through plugins, which allow for the following:
+Litestar supports extension through plugins, which allow for the following:

-1. Updating the :doc:`Starlite application </usage/the-starlite-app>` during the init process
+1. Updating the :doc:`Litestar application </usage/the-litestar-app>` during the init process
 2. Serialization and deserialization of non-pydantic based 3rd party classes
 3. Automatic OpenAPI schema creation for 3rd party classes